 Topics & Committees

-United Nations Human Rights Council (UNHRC)
+Intermediate: United Nations Human Rights Council (UNHRC)

 Topic A: Practice of Mass Surveillance Conducted by Sovereign States

 Mass surveillance has never been something new to us.
 Back in the Cold War, mass surveillance has already been an effective means for state authorities to monitor people’s thoughts.
 With the advent of ground-breaking technologies such as artificial intelligence, facial recognition, and biometric authentication nowadays, people’s lives have become more convenient than ever.
 However, what comes with the convenience is the exposure of our privacy.
-From PRISM, to the implementation of the social credit system in China, people are now under more and more easier monitoring by their government.
+From PRISM, to the implementation of the social credit system in China, people are now under easier monitoring by their government.
 While such monitoring may bring order and safety to society, do we have a price to pay?
 Between human rights and national security, how can nations strike a balance between the two?
-The members of this committee would have to focus on how can the UN constraint state authorities carrying out surveillance that might harm human rights without infringing national sovereignty, and how can the international community strike a balance between the necessity of surveillance and the increasing awareness on one’s protection of privacy.
+The members of this committee would have to focus on how the UN constrain state authorities from carrying out surveillance that might harm human rights without infringing national sovereignty, and how the international community strike a balance between the necessity of surveillance and the increasing awareness on one’s protection of privacy.

 Topic B: State-conducted Religious Persecution

 In contemporary society, religions remain one of the largest sources of conflicts all over the world.
 Though freedom of religion is protected under the Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief by the UNGA, nowadays state-conducted religious persecution is still in a dire situation.
-Even though religious freedom is enshrined in many countries’ constitutions, in reality, religious minorities are still aimed as dissidents to many state authorities.
+Even though religious freedom is enshrined in many countries’ constitutions, in reality, religious minorities are still aimed as dissidents by many state authorities.
 Buddhists, Christians, Muslims, to name just a few, are all under threats in different parts of the world by state authorities.
 Common means of state-conducted persecution include denial of basic necessities, continuous surveillance, sexual assaults, indiscriminate armed attacks, as well as imprisonment and re-education.
 While human right is upheld as a universal value nowadays, the members of this committee would have to focus on the measures to prevent such persecutions and protect the religious minorities in such nations under the power of the United Nations.